CarlosAugustoP/hunt-hub/README.md

 Hunt Hub is a platform designed to connect hunters with POs looking for professionals to carry out projects.
 The PO posts a task, makes a preliminary payment, which includes a fee charged by the platform based on the task's value.
 Additionally, the PO provides a detailed description of the service, including tags that indicate the type of professional needed (such as back-end developer, database administrator, data scientist, among others), the desired number of meetings with the hunter, payment details, and the expected delivery deadline.
 The system also includes a qualification mechanism for both hunters and POs, based on levels and achievements, rewarding professionals as they complete new tasks.
 For a more in-depth description, please visit our
 <a href="https://docs.google.com/document/d/1wTOTiOhm-b9dQ1bshlAFMc6ix6zCXaaZUpEvAewrogo/edit?usp=sharing" target="_blank">document.</a>

-## Requirements
-For the development of the project, we used clean architecture, modularization in Maven, and testing with Cucumber.

 ## Design Patterns Used
 In the development of our project, we utilized the following design patterns: